na-na-hi/renget/archive/smgengallery_mayan.md

  -> = *Aa-wi-Lishh* <-
  -> *{Ideally would be spelt as Äwi¦Lish, but the English language can't be bothered}* <-

- -> *{Not A-Will-Icks, not A-Wheel-Ish.
+ -> *{Not A-Will-Icks, not A-Wheel-Ish, not, Auh-Veel-Ish.
 Don't over-pronounce the 'Wi' - it's a short syllable closer to the first half of Will.
 There's no 'eee' sound}* <-
  -> *{Sounds kinda like 'Owlish'}* <-

  -> ![Splash](https://files.catbox.moe/i054b8.jpg) <-